harshsharma1506/java_exercise/README.md

 ## Features of JAVA
 PS - No support for pointers

+Features of JAVA
+PS - No support for pointers
 1. Simple
 2. Secure - because of encapsulation and no use of pointers
 3. Robust
 4. Platform independent / Architectural Neutral
 5. Object Oriented
 	a.
 Inheritance ( Child class / Parent class )
 	b.
 Polymorphism ( Many forms , a guy is a father , employee and a husband )
 	c.
 Abstraction ( Having a bigger picture with no insights, but once extended , we make the plan )
 	d.
 Encapsulation ( Hiding data from MFs )
 6. Performance - has garbage collection activity, enabled by Built - in class GC, which helps in improving the overall runtime of the program.
 7. Distributed - Supports RMI ( Remote Method Invocation ) for ex - lets say in your Enterprise landscape you have 2 systems one is RM other MR , from a program written in system - RM, you can call a program written in MR using RMI, if you are an ABAPer it is just like RFC :)
 8. Multithreaded - Basically we have this built in class called Thread which we extend and then each thread becomes an independent piece of code which can be executed simultaneously,
 9. Extensibility and Dynamic - Extensibility is via using your own class and methods, extensions.
 Dynamic is with the help of native functions , native functions are functions written in C / C++ which can be called by Java program .